nhoong/nhoong.github.io/README.md

 # Nathan Hoong's Engineering Portfolio

 This was my first project I started in order to learn basic HTML/CSS and Bootstrap.
-Updating information on the website ever so often.
+Updating information on the website every so often.

 ## Links